How To Kill Weeds On A Driveway

 How Do I Control Weeds On My Drive Or Path?

 If you have weeds on your block paved/gravel driveway, we’d suggest using one of two methods.
 One being New Way Weed Spray which contains acetic acid that kills both driveway weeds and moss.
-Alternatively, if you have a particularly stubborn weed problem a total weed killer that includes the glyphosate active ingredient like Clinic UP or Gallup Home & Garden.
+Alternatively, if you have a particularly stubborn weed problem a total weed killer that includes the glyphosate active ingredient like Gallup Home & Garden.

 Total weed killers are non-selective herbicides which will kill everything that it comes in to contact with.
 Making them ideal for total weed control on hard surfaces including paths, gravel driveways, patios and wasteland.
 However, avoid use on lawns or planted areas as it will kill grass and any other plants that you don’t want to kill.